Thank you for thinking of me to document your next session of family photographs.

 If it’s intimate and candid you’re looking for, you’ve found the right place.
 Let’s put the iPhone away and update that camera roll (and those walls) with the images that tell your story.
-Everything you do at home- from the quiet moments with each other to that excited we're-going-to-be-parents energy- bring all of that to our session.
+Everything you do at home- from the quiet moments swaying the baby to joking around with young teens- bring all of that to our session.

 // How I shoot

-I understand that photos can be stressful, but I'm here to remind you that they don’t have to be.
+As a mom, I understand that photos can be stressful, but I'm here to remind you that they don’t have to be.
 The centre focus of my sessions is to tell your story with simplicity and honesty.
 My objective isn’t just to take pretty pictures, but to capture the genuine interactions within your family.
 The best moments always happen organically, so rather than always looking at the camera (though we do aim for a small amount of those as well!)
 I actually suggest for you not to look at me.
 Instead, I encourage a lot of movement with each other to bring out those natural reactions and capture those candids we all love.
 If you're unsure what to do- think about what you do at home.
 Do you give piggy back rides?
 Does dad lay on the floor so the kids can tackle him?
 Do you have a habit of playing with your daughter's hair?

-For my families with littles, this often includes allowing your kids to run, to dance, bouncing them, and a lot of tickles.
-What little one doesn’t like to be bounced around on mamas hips or dads shoulders?
-It’s also important to allow your littles time to open up to me and allow a stranger in their space, especially after the last few years we’ve had.
+For my families with littles, let's allow your kids to run, to dance, bounce them, and a bring lot of tickles.
+What little one doesn’t like to be bounced around on mamas hips or dad's shoulders?
+It’s also important to allow your littles time to open up to me and allow a stranger in their space.
 It may be very intimidating to have someone be near them, so make sure to embrace them, because those comforting moments will also make for some beautiful documented moments.
 Encourage them to look at you by interacting with them.

 PREP + PLAN